Sure Dividend

 Visa is the world’s leader in digital payments, with activity in more than 200 countries.
 The company’s global processing network provides secure and reliable payments around the world and is capable of handling more than 65,000 transactions a second.

-These results were driven by a 9% gain in Payments Volume, a 17% gain in Cross-Border Volume and a 10% gain in Processed Transactions.
-Visa processed 54.1 billion transactions in the quarter, a 10% year-over-year increase.
+These results were driven by a 7% gain in Payments Volume, a 14% gain in Cross-Border Volume and an 10% gain in Processed Transactions.
+Visa processed 59.3 billion transactions in the quarter.

 Click here to download our most recent Sure Analysis report on Visa (preview of page 1 of 3 shown below):